rhotter/rhotter.github.io/content/posts/play-at-s2.md

 </div>
 {{</rawhtml>}}

 Why was there so much play?
 We had demos every week, which showed people what play looked like.
 Our physical environment reminded us to play: we were surrounded by horses you could feed whenever you wanted, mountains you can climb, whiteboards everywhere.
 There was also great self-selection.
 It took a high level of openness and willingness to adventure to come to the middle of New Mexico with 25 strangers during a pandemic.

-There was no status at School 2.0.[^2] There were no corporate sponsors who told you to build serious stuff.
+Typical inhibitors of play were not present.
+There was no status at School 2.0, so you didn't need to impress people with your fancy companies.[^2] There were no corporate sponsors who told you to build serious stuff.

 Most importantly, Marley and I valued play, and communities have a way of trickling its founders’ values down to the whole community.